lupyuen/lupyuen.github.io/src/lvgl4.md

 ## Import Zig Functions into JavaScript

-Our script defines the JavaScript Module __wasm__ to store the WebAssembly Functions and Memory imported from Zig: [feature-phone.js](https://github.com/lupyuen/pinephone-lvgl-zig/blob/main/feature-phone.js#L4-L28)
+Our script defines the JavaScript Module __wasm__ that will store the WebAssembly Functions and Memory imported from Zig: [feature-phone.js](https://github.com/lupyuen/pinephone-lvgl-zig/blob/main/feature-phone.js#L4-L28)

 ```javascript
 // Log WebAssembly Messages from Zig to JavaScript Console